-Why me?
-That’s the question many people ask while looking in the mirror and fretting over lost locks.
+What are the medical reasons for hair loss, and Why me?
+That’s the questions many people ask while looking in the mirror and fretting over lost locks.

 Some resign themselves to believing hair loss is a natural part of the aging process.
 Indeed, the most common cause is a hereditary condition called pattern baldness that usually occurs with aging.

-However, there are a number of medical reasons why you’re losing your hair, to include:
+However, there are a number of medical reasons for hair loss, include:

 This is a common autoimmune disease that – among other things – causes scalp infections and patchy hair loss.
 Alopecia areata occurs when your body’s immune system starts attacking your healthy hair follicles, causing them to become much smaller and slowing down production so radically that hair growth slows down or may stop all together.
 Depending on the type of alopecia areata you have and its severity, you may experience unpredictable hair loss in different areas of your body off and on for many years.

 Pregnancy, childbirth, menopause and thyroid problems can trigger temporary or permanent hair loss in women.
 Also, both men and women are susceptible to DHT (dihydrotestosterone), a hormone that cause hair follicles to miniaturize, contributing to pattern hair loss.